apache/spark/docs/sql-migration-guide.md

     * The decimal string representation can be different between Hive 1.2 and Hive 2.3 when using `TRANSFORM` operator in SQL for script transformation, which depends on hive's behavior.
 In Hive 1.2, the string representation omits trailing zeroes.
 But in Hive 2.3, it is always padded to 18 digits with trailing zeroes if necessary.

+## Upgrading from Spark SQL 2.4.7 to 2.4.8

+  - In Spark 2.4.8, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive external catalog in the following situations:
+    * `ALTER TABLE ..
+ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
+    * `ALTER TABLE ..
+DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions

 ## Upgrading from Spark SQL 2.4.5 to 2.4.6

   - In Spark 2.4.6, the `RESET` command does not reset the static SQL configuration values to the default.
 It only clears the runtime SQL configuration values.